eclipse-archived/ceylon-lang.org/blog/2012-05-02-attribute-initialization.md

-Now, I hate the verbosity of C++/Java-style constructors, but one thing they definitely have going for them is that they give you a distinct namespace for class members and constructor parameters.
+Now, I hate the verbosity of C++/Java-style constructors, but one thing they definitely have going for them is that they give you distinct namespaces for class members and constructor parameters.
 Ceylon's more compact syntax doesn't give you that, so we had to come up with the ad hoc rule that parameter names hide attribute names, since we didn't want people to be forced